-It’s officially September, and you know what that means… the holidays are coming up.
+It’s October, and you know what that means… the holidays are coming up.
 We’re not exactly endorsing the decision to start playing Christmas music when fall’s only just begun, either.
 (But you do you!)

 But when you have your own eCommerce or brick-and-mortar retail business, you’re constantly living in the future, thinking months ahead, planning for the next season and beyond even when you’re firmly planted in the current one.
 Especially if you create and sell custom products!

 While it’d be nice to come up with an idea for a seasonal collection and be able to start selling those products the very next day, sourcing and creating new items is a juggling act that requires plenty of planning.